danielshaya/reactivejournal/README.md

 RxRecorder is a utility library that can be used in conjunction with RxJava.

-Simply put it allows any Observable to be journalled to disk using the record function:
+Simply put it allows any Observable/Flowable to be journalled to disk using the record function:

     rxRexcorder.record(Observable)